 Discovering New York City's Parks, Squares, and Scenic Landmarks

-New York City is known for its great parks, and there is none more famous park than Central Park.
-But the City is also full of smaller parks, squares, and green spaces that offer residents and visitors places for recreation, reflection, or rest from city life.
-This course will introduce you to some of these delightful public spaces, as we explore how their designs help New Yorkers and visitors to enjoy the great outdoors in the heart of the City.
-Through six walking tours and classroom lectures and discussion, we will examine some of New York City’s most iconic public outdoor spaces, including Bryant Park, Madison Square Park, and the High Line, as well as a few sites off the beaten path, such as Worth Square, Dante Square, and Sakura Park.
+New York City is known for its great parks, and there is none more famous than Central Park.
+The city is also full of smaller parks, squares, and green spaces that offer residents and visitors places for recreation, reflection, or rest from city life.
+This course will study some of these delightful public spaces and examine how their designs help New Yorkers and visitors to enjoy the great outdoors in the heart of the city.
+Case studies are examined both in the classroom and on six walking tours of some of New York City’s most iconic public outdoor spaces, including Bryant Park, Madison Square, and the High Line.

 You'll Walk Away with